jupyter-xeus/xwidgets/README.md

 The C++ backend for Jupyter interactive widgets.

-**xwidgets is an early developer preview, and is not suitable for general usage yet.
-Features and implementation are subject to change.**

 ## Introduction

 `xwidgets` is a C++ implementation of the Jupyter interactive widgets protocol.
 The Python reference implementation is available in the [ipywidgets](https://github.com/jupyter-widgets/ipywidgets) project.